sylabs/singularity-userdocs/running_services.rst

 Starting Instances
 ==================

-To start an instance, you should follow this procedure :
+To start an instance, you should follow this procedure:

 .. code::